lluism/DLA_movies/README.md

   Several scientifico-technical points:
 * Before playing the video, you will see one red and one black spectra.
 These are 1 spectrum, and the average of 2 spectra, respectively.
-* Once running, the red spectra always show the "last frame", so you can see what is changing at every step.
+  Once running, the red spectra always show the "last frame", so you see what is changing at every step.
 * the number of systems included goes from 1 to 10, adding one spectra at every step.
 From there, the evolution is quadratic, i.e., 16, 25, 36, 49, etc.
 * I stop the video at ~25000 spectra, where further evolution is small.